google/visualblocks/custom_nodes/README.md

   upper case.
 It doesn't have any preview UI.

 - [`make_uppercase_vanilla`](./examples/make_uppercase_vanilla/): same as the
-  `make_uppercase` example above expcet that it is implemented using vanilla Javascript without using Lit.
+  `make_uppercase` example above expect that it is implemented using vanilla Javascript without using Lit.

 - [`image_grid`](./examples/image_grid/): a custom node that takes an input image and renders it into a grid.
 The grid size can be set using number editors in the node, or from the dropdowns in the preview panel UI.
-It shows how to render and update preview panel UI, how images are handled in Visual Blocks, and how to manually trigger pipeline re-run from the preview panel UI.
+It shows how to render and update preview panel UI, how images are handled in Visual Blocks, and how to manually trigger pipeline rerun from the preview panel UI.

 - [`wikipedia_fetcher`](./examples/wikipedia_fetcher/): a custom node that
   fetches the wikipedia summary for the input title.
-It shows how to use remote API call in a custom node, how to do simple inputs de-dup and result caching, and how to surface errors.
+It shows how to use remote API call in a custom node, how to do simple inputs dedup and result caching, and how to surface errors.
 It also shows how to develop custom nodes using Typescript and our custom node types package.